 Most fungal nail infections occur as a result of the fungi that cause athlete’s foot infecting the nails.
 This fungi prefer warm, moist and dark places like the feet.

-Tea tree oil, excilor, loceryl, emtrix.
+Lacuna Method, excilor, loceryl, emtrix.

 What is an Ingrowing Toenail?